BSpwr/Audiyour/flutter_app/myapp/README.md

 and run the app.

-If a physical device is to be chosen, you connect it to Andriod Studio and turn on the developer options on the phone and turn on USB Tethering.
+If a physical device is to be chosen, you connect it to Andriod Studio and turn on the developer options on the phone and turn on USB Debugging.